 Federal tax audits are complex and challenging for individuals without tax law knowledge.
 Without knowing, giving the wrong information or documentation could lead to a more extensive and costly examination.
 Failing to meet IRS deadlines or satisfy their requests could lead to garnishments, levies, property liens, and foreclosure.

 If the auditor determines the filer was fraudulent or evasive, there could also be criminal charges.
 The IRS conducts thorough investigations and reviews of the tax return in question.
 They will deeply examine every aspect of finances and the filing before issuing their findings.
-After receiving an audit notification, if you have a return with particular circumstances or significant documentation, you can request a meeting with the auditor and a certified tax professional.
+After receiving an audit notification, if you have a return with particular circumstances or significant documentation, you can request a meeting with the auditor and a certified tax professional or experienced tax attorney, depending on the issue

 Still Unsure?